OUR IMPACT

 We have a strong intrapersonal focus in our work.
 We use an introspective tool, ‘My Compass’, which focuses on self-efficacy.
 It is our version of a well-established impact measurement tool, the outcomes star (originally funded by the Big Lottery), adapted for our programmes since 2017.

 My Compass allows each Young Explorer to set goals and self-evaluate their progress during their journey with us.
-It is also used by Leaders a reflective conversation tool, encouraging Young Explorers to think about their aspirations and set goals for themselves.
+It is also used by Leaders as a reflective conversation tool, encouraging Young Explorers to think about their aspirations and set goals for themselves.
 This reflective practice while on expedition helps our Young Explorers to develop their independence and self-governance.
-We believe these attributes are essential for wellbeing and living a healthy balanced and fulfilling life.
+We believe these attributes are essential for wellbeing and living a healthy, balanced and fulfilling life.

 A YOUNG EXPLORER'S JOURNEY